An Embedding Framework for Consistent Polyhedral Surrogates: Setting

 To assess whether a surrogate and link function align with the original loss, we turn to the common condition of \emph{calibration}.
-Roughly, a surrogate and link are calibrated if the best possible expected loss achieved by linking to an incorrect report is strictly suboptimal.
+Roughly, a surrogate and link are calibrated if the best possible expected loss achieved by linking to an incorrect report is strictly suboptimal, which requires that the excess loss of some report is bounded by (a constant times) the excess loss of the linked report.